Chapter 1. Overview of Network Functions Virtualization

 Network Functions Virtualization (NFV) is a software solution that virtualizes a network function on general purpose, cloud based infrastructure.
 With NFV, the Communication Service Provider is able to move away from traditional hardware.

-For a high level overview of the NFV concepts, see the Network Functions Virtualization Product Guide.
+For a high level overview of NFV concepts, see the Network Functions Virtualization Product Guide.

-This guide provides examples for CPU assignments, memory allocation, and NIC configurations that may vary from your topology and use case.
+OVS-DPDK and SR-IOV configuration depends on your hardware and topology.
+This guide provides examples for CPU assignments, memory allocation, and NIC configurations that might vary from your topology and use case.

 - This file contains network details, subnets, and IP address ranges for the overcloud nodes.
 This file also contains settings that override the default parameter values for various scenarios.